 Although Freeland survived the attack, the 54th Massachusetts was routed.
 Colonel Shaw was among nine officers killed, and 100 were missing and 247 more wounded.
 Many of the missing had been killed and were later tossed by the Rebels into a trench near the fort along with Shaw, whose efforts to mold the regiment were recounted in the terrific 1989 movie "Glory."

-Within the next three years, Freeland moved 10 miles south, to East Canaan, a sparsely populated town in the northwestern part of Connecticut.
+Within the next three years, Freeland moved 10 miles south, to East Canaan, a sparsely populated town in the northwestern Connecticut.
 He died there at age 43 on April 16, 1883, 20 years after he enlisted in the Union army.
 He's buried bear the base of a steep hill in aptly named Hillside Cemetery in East Canaan.
 Three American flags and an old, broken Grand Army of the Republic marker adorned his slate-gray gravestone during a recent visit.
 Inscribed on the marker are these words:

 The First Colored Man enlisted from the North in The Rebellion of 1861

 |Close-up of Freeland's tombstone, which was re-dedicated in 1996.|